RUCE-Social-Innovation-Hub/RUCE-SIH-Offline-Software-Installation/readme.md

 ### <ins>Differences between Flashdrives</ins>
 In this section, I will keep track of the differences between the Flashdrives.

-1. This flashdrive is to be used for setting up computers which are using Windows lean version of windows 10.
-The specific iso used to install this version of windows is  Win_10_Pro_Build_18363.1909.476.iso.
+1. This flashdrive is to be used for setting up computers which are using Windows LTSC version of windows 10.

-2. This flasdrive is different in the following ways:
-    1. It copies the SIH Devices Full Offline Setup\Win10\traffic.dll file to  to the path C:\Users\RUCE Admin\AppData\Roaming\Zoom\bin\ folder.
-    2. It copies the zoom folder in SIH Devices Full Offline Setup\Win10\applications\Zoom which is copied to the SIH ACER 01's path C:\Users\SIH ACER 01\AppData\Roaming\Zoom
-    3. It makes a zoom shotcut on the Desktop from C:\Users\SIH ACER 01\AppData\Roaming\Zoom\bin\zoom.exe
-    4. It manually installs the drivers by running "SIH Devices Full Offline\Win10\applications\radeon-software-adrenalin-2020-21.5.2-win10-64bit-legacyasics-june21-legacy.exe"